 This could be served as a side for a whole family or as a main for 1 or 2 people.
 You could even add tofu or chicken if desired.

 Since you know how to cook it now, I recommend making a big batch because it's perfect for meal prepping.
-You can eat it cold the next day or reheat it – it's delicious either way!
+I store it in my favorite Pyrex containers to keep it fresh all week.
+You can eat it cold or reheat it – it's delicious either way!

 - 6 cups spinach